-The top 50 applicants who have submitted a complete application packet will be scheduled for an interview with the program Admissions Committee.
+A maximum of 50 of the highest scoring OTA applicants who have submitted a complete application packet will be invited by mail for an interview with the Program Admissions Committee.
+Interviews are conducted after the conclusion of the spring semester of each year.
 Applicants will be notified by mail of their selection status.

 A maximum of twenty (20) students per year are accepted into the OTA Program.
-Selection is based on scores on Employee/Academic Reference letters, observation narratives, Clinical Observation Rating forms (required components of the application packet), grade point average, essay, and interview scores.
+Selection is based on scores on Academic Rating forms, observation narratives, Clinical Observation Rating forms (required components of the application packet), grade point average, essay, and interview scores.
 Specific criteria for selection are included on the OTA website.